reviewboard/rbtools/docs/rbtools/index.rst

    Steps are provided all major operating systems and Linux distributions.

-2. :ref:`Authenticate with Review Board <rbtools-authentication>`.
+2. Configure RBTools.

+   There are two main pieces to configuration for RBTools.
+This is done through :ref:`rbtools-reviewboardrc` files.

-3. :ref:`Configure RBTools for your repositories <rbtools-repo-config>`.
+   a. :ref:`Configure RBTools for your repositories <rbtools-repo-config>`.

-   RBTools configuration lives in a :file:`.reviewboardrc` file, which is usually stored in your source code repository, so everyone can share the same configuration.

-   This is the first step to allow any of your developers to easily post changes using RBTools.
+      RBTools needs some configuration to interact with your repositories (and to know where to find your Review Board server).

-4. Optionally, customize your RBTools experience:
+   b.
+Optionally customize RBTools behavior for yourself:

       * :ref:`Configure options and environment variables <rbtools-user-config>`
-   * :ref:`Creating custom command aliases <rbtools-aliases>`
+      * :ref:`Create custom command aliases <rbtools-aliases>`
       * :ref:`Enable shell integration and auto-completion
         <rbt-setup-completion>`

-   These can also live in a separate :file:`.reviewboardrc` in your home directory, letting you make your RBTools experience your own.
+3. Start posting your code to Review Board!

+   Use :ref:`rbt post <rbt-post>` to create your first review request.

 .. _rbtools-workflows-summary: